Be confident of medical device market approval in the European Union

 The Medical Device Regulation was officially published on May 5, 2017 and came into force on May 25, 2017.
-Manufacturers of currently approved medical devices will have a transition time of three years until May 26, 2020 to meet the requirements of the regulation.
+Currently approved medical device manufacturers had an initially three-year transition time to May 26, 2020 which was changed to May 26, 2021 to meet regulatory requirements.
 For some manufacturers, the new EU MDR provides additional time after the date of application, allowing them to place new products for a maximum of 4 more years on the market.
 More requirements will apply for this extended transition period.
 Click here to access the published MDR on the Official Journal of the European Union.
 The corrigenda for the MDR and IVDR have also been made public in this official journal.

 The new EU MDR imposes strict demands on medical device manufacturers and the Notified Bodies whom they must involve in the approval process of medical devices other than self-declaration class I devices.

 TÜV SÜD Product Service is among the world's first certification bodies to receive designation as a Notified Body for the new Medical Device Regulation by the Central Authority of the Länder for Health Protection with regard to Medicinal Products and Medical Devices (ZLG).